-In your field hours school groups, you will complete a community mapping activity.
+In your field hours school groups, you will complete a community mapping activity shared between EDUC 543 and this course.
 The purpose of this activity is to familiarize you with the myriad factors that influence students' daily school experiences and to provide a format for introducing your school to your peers.

-You and your peers at your field hours site will create a brief presentation (7-10 minutes max) that introduces us to the following aspects of your school:
+You and your peers at your field hours site will create a brief presentation (7-10 minutes max) that introduces us to the following aspects of your school that integrates the perspective, themes, and readings from this course: